FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Introduction

 \section{Introduction}

-Controllable view synthesis (CVS) aims to recover scenes containing multiple objects and interactable motions of each object given a set of input views, distinguishing it from traditional 4D reconstruction, which has garnered significant attention in various research fields, including content creation~\citep{liao2024advances,tang2023dreamgaussian,gao2024gaussianflow}, virtual reality~\citep{Steuer1992DefiningVR,kerbl3Dgaussians,Waisberg2023TheFO} and robotic manipulation~\citep{huang2023voxposer,qu2025spatialvla,lou2024robo}.
-Mainstream methods~\cite{yu2023cogs,kplanes_2023} have recently achieved high-quality real-time rendering via 3D Gaussian representation~\cite{3d_kerbl_2023} and extended to scene-level using large-scale annotated datasets~\citep{Qu2024LiveSceneLE}.
+Controllable view synthesis (CVS) aims to recover scenes containing multiple articulated objects and interactable motions of each object given a set of views, it demands the recovered geometry, appearance, and motion faithfully respect the kinematic constraints of each articulated object while remaining photorealistic under novel viewpoints, which distinguishes it from conventional 4D reconstruction.
+Recently, CVS has attracted growing interest in content creation~\citep{liao2024advances,tang2023dreamgaussian,gao2024gaussianflow}, virtual reality~\citep{Steuer1992DefiningVR,kerbl20233d,Waisberg2023TheFO}, real-time reconstruction~\cite{qu2024implicit} and robotic manipulation~\citep{song2025hume,qu2025spatialvla,qu2025eo}.

-Despite the impressive advances, a significant obstacle remains: the severe dependence on manual annotations hinders the practical application of mainstream methods.
-Existing methods either segment Gaussian ellipsoids in interactive regions via mask-based reprojection~\cite{yu2023cogs} or input control signals to jointly model neural radiance fields~\cite{conerf_kania_2022,kplanes_2023, Qu2024LiveSceneLE}.
-Without mask or control signal supervision in the training data, the model collapses, failing to decode the feature to color and losing scene control capabilities.
-Manual annotation guidance such as mask and control signal has become an indispensable and stringent condition for existing methods and datasets.
+Recent advances leverage 3D Gaussian splatting~\citep{kerbl20233d} to achieve real-time, high-fidelity rendering of dynamic scenes~\citep{yu2023cogs,yang2023deformable3dgs} and have been scaled to scene-level datasets with dense annotations~\citep{Qu2024LiveSceneLE}.
+Yet, these methods remain fundamentally tied to manual supervision: they either require pixel-accurate part masks for each articulated link~\citep{yu2023cogs} or rely on pre-defined control signals in neural radiance fields~\citep{kania2022conerf, Qu2024LiveSceneLE}.
+Without mask or control signal supervision, the model collapses, failing to decode features to color and losing scene control capabilities.
+Thus, dense part masks and control signal annotations have become a prerequisite for current articulated-object CVS, severely limiting real-world deployment.